 Call for the President and Prime Minister to resign

 The Bishops of the Church of Ceylon write: We note with deep concern the deterioration of the state of our economy and the sheer sense of apathy with which those in power are approaching the plethora of problems faced by the people of our land.

+The Rev'd Marc Billimoria - Warden of St. Thomas’ College, Mount Lavinia, Ceylon.
 This Article is based on the text of an address delivered at a public meeting held in 2018 to commemorate the bicentenary of the arrival of CMS Missionaries in Ceylon.

 The Venerable Edward T. Bukutu.
 A letter from the Vicar General - Tete Missionary Diocese is created in Mozambique.

 Sexual Orientation and an Anglican Response – An Asian perspective